aosabook/500lines/dagoba/chapter.md

 _An exploration of connectedness through the lens of familial lineage_

 A long time ago, when the world was still young, all data walked happily in single file.
-To ask a question of your data you merely put a fence in the path, and each datum jumped it in turn.
+If you wanted your data to jump over a fence, you just set the fence down in its path and each datum jumped it in turn.
+Punch cards in, punch cards out.
 Life was easy and programming was a breeze.

 Then came the random access revolution, and data grazed freely across the hillside.
 Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
 Techniques were developed for corralling the data by forming links between items [footenote: the network model (CODASYL), the hierarchical model (IMS), etc], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.